slatedocs/slate/source/includes/_sets.md

 * none of the parameters are required.
 If you combine multiple parameters, it will do AND You can see examples in the dark area to the right.

+### PAT Support
+Supported - if the user has the permissions to view Runs / TestSets

 ## Create a TestSet
 ```shell